NethServer/ns8-docs/install.rst

 * for CentOS/AlmaLinux/RockyLinux: ``dnf update -y && dnf install -y curl``
 * for Debian: ``apt-get update && apt-get upgrade -y && apt-get install -y curl``

 Then verify that the fully qualified domain name of your server is correctly set.
 To reach your server the FQDN must have DNS entries from your DNS registrar.
-If the FQDN has to be changed you must refer to the manual of your linux distribution. to verify :``hostname -f``
+If the FQDN has to be changed you must refer to the manual of your Linux distribution.
+To check current configured hostname use: ``hostname -f``

 Start the installation procedure as ``root``: ::